cicc2012/vbox-cpu-hotplug/README.md

 The performance metric used here is Guest/CPU/Load/Idle.
 The data collection period is 2 seconds.
 For each record, there will be 5 data points (samples).
 These can all the be changed based on your design.

 The "VBoxManage metrics collect" command will keep generating some outputs, and you can press Ctrl+C to stop (change it based on your OS).
 Once this is done, the data will be saved periodically in the background (not showed on the screen), so that you can repeat "VBoxManage metrics query" command to get the data again and again.
 This is the third command in the table above, and the output is redirected to a file named monitor.dat, which can be changed as you need.

+### 3. CPU Hotplug
 Based on the collected performance data, once your program finds that the idle CPU resource is limited, e.g., lower than 10%, you can consider performing the CPU Hot-Plugging with the following command:

 ```
-$ VBoxManage controlvm VM1 plugcpu 1
+$ VBoxManage controlvm VM1 plugcpu 2
 ```

 The number at the end is the index of the CPU.
 If there are totally 4 CPUs reserved for your VM, the indices will be from 0 to 3.
 Each time, you just plug in one more CPU with the corresponding index.
 You can plug in more CPUs when needed.